fargeo/archesguides/_pages/user.md

       author_profile: true
 ---
 ## What can end users do with Arches?
 Arches is designed for end users to easily search, explore, and download resources directly.
+By design, the Arches framework hides the complex technicalities of a data management system, creating an accessible, user-friendly interface.
 Our User Guide includes step-by-step instruction for initial Arches set up and basic functionalities.